 In addition to normal architectural services, we also help our clients with their fundraising efforts, and with identifying and applying for alternative funding from federal, state, local and non-profit organizations.

 Design and project management is led by the principals of this office.
-Thomas C. Celli, Bill Brennan and Kevin Scott are meeting with clients and making project decisions on a day to day basis.
+Thomas C. Celli and Bill Brennan are meeting with clients and making project decisions on a day to day basis.
 This way, we are able to ensure the highest level of commitment, long-term consistent leadership and fast response.

 Giving Back – Community Engagement